UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 {: style="max-width: 80%;"}
 *Fig 13.
 An illustration of the effect of rotational ensemble on the receptive field; a 2x2 RF is effectively increased to a 3x3 RF [3].*

 During training, rotational ensemble simply works well as a way to increase your dataset size.
 However, this method can be used in inference as well; we can construct 4 different super-resolution predictions using the LUT, and then average them together.
-For a 2x2 square RF, one can see, in the illustration above representing 2x upsampling, that the relative position of the patch in the output corresponding to the RF in the input will be determined by the relative position of the top-left pixel of the RF in the input image; that is, any RF in the input, no matter the rotation of the image, will correspond to the same patch in the output as long as the top-left pixel of the RF is the same across those RFs in the input.
+For a 2x2 square RF, one can see, in the illustration above representing 2x upscaling, that the relative position of the patch in the output corresponding to the RF in the input will be determined by the relative position of the top-left pixel of the RF in the input image; that is, any RF in the input, no matter the rotation of the image, will correspond to the same patch in the output as long as the top-left pixel of the RF is the same across those RFs in the input.
 So, when we look at the RFs across our rotational ensemble when the top-left pixel is kept constant, we see that their union will be a 3x3 area in the input, which means that the given output patch will be influenced by all pixels in the 3x3 area, effectively increasing our inference RF size to 9.

 While this does increase our inference computation time by a factor of 4 (discounting rotations and averaging), it is likely a worthy trade-off for such a substantial increase in RF size, which would normally require increasing the LUT size to an unmanageable degree.